October 16, 2025

 But what happens when you do all the hard work?
 When you have sent out dozens of emails, filled out forms, and waited weeks with no reply?
 It stops feeling like networking and starts feeling like a dead end.
 That is usually when students start looking for real help.

 NPHub was built for that exact moment, not as a shortcut but as a way to get unstuck.
 Instead of spending another month chasing clinics, you can find and secure a vetted preceptor who is already approved for your specialty and ready to teach.
-The paperwork, the coordination, the waiting, all handled.
+While we are an independent service that is not endorsed by your university, many preceptors in our network have pre-existing affiliations with your program and enjoy mentoring William Paterson students.
+The paperwork and coordination are all handled by NPHub.
 You just show up prepared to learn.

-The first step you can take is to create your free NPHub account and start browsing available clinical placements in your area.
-Once you are matched, you will have one less thing to worry about and one major step closer to graduation.
+The first step is to utilize any resources William Paterson University officially endorses for clinical placement support.
+Of course, if you want extra help, you can create your free NPHub account and start browsing available clinical placements in your area today.
+Once you are matched with a preceptor, you will have one less thing to worry about and are one major step closer to graduation.

-Finding Real Support When You Need It Most
+Finding Real Preceptor Support When You Need It Most

 At William Paterson University, their different nurse practitioner programs give NP students the knowledge, clinical skills, and professionalism they need to care for patients and lead in advanced practice settings.